FelixOngati/phes-docs/docs/introduction.rst

 Introduction
 =======================================
-**KePMS** - A computerized database for the management and analysis of the President's Emergency Plan for AIDS Relief Care, Treatment and Prevention Indicators .The Kenya HIV/AIDS Program Monitoring System (KePMS) is a Microsoft Access based indicator monitoring database for use in the management, monitoring and evaluation of HIV/AIDS treatment and prevention programs supported by **PEPFAR**.
-It is designed to operate at the level of in-country implementing partners who manage program specific data and forward it to national level where it is aggregated automatically by USG program managers.
-The **KEPMS** can reduce the burden of reporting and improve the quality of data by standardizing the collection of data.
-The KEPMS also allows partners to monitor their own performance and make decisions informed by the data.

 **PHES**   is an open source solution made to support the **PEPFAR** system on similar partner reporting system based on the **DHIS2** which is currently being used for health reporting in  Kenya.
 Population Health and Environment System (PHES) is an implementation of the Kenya Program Monitoring and Evaluation System (KePMS) on a